envico801/AZ-204-Developing-Solutions-for-Microsoft-Azure/anki/HTML - MADSF - Az 204 developing solutions for microsoft azure - microsoft learn/Part I - Implement Azure App Service web apps/Chapter 1 - Explore Azure App Service/28 - Can you explain how one can gain better pe.md

 ==================== Question ====================

-### What does the pricing tier determine in an App Service plan?
+### Can you explain how one can gain better performance for an app within the App Service plan?

 ==================== Answer ====================

-It determines the features available to the apps and the pricing for the plan.
+By isolating the app into a separate App Service plan.

 ==================== Id ====================
-20
+28

 ---